docpad-archive/documentation/community/contribute.html.md

     1. You can do this by: `git checkout master; git checkout -b your-new-branch`
     1. And push the changes up by: `git push origin your-new-branch`
 1. Make sure all tests are passing: `cake test`
-    1. If possible, add tests for your change, if you don't know how, mention this in your pull request
+    1. If possible, add tests for your change, if you don’t know how, mention this in your pull request
-1. If the project has a prepublish step, run it: `cake prepublish` (if it doesn't have this step that command will fail)
+1. If the project has a prepublish step, run it: `cake prepublish` (if it doesn’t have this step that command will fail)

 ### Testing the DocPad core against plugins

-Before you submit changes to the DocPad core you'll want to make sure they don't break any of our officially supported plugins:
+Before you submit changes to the DocPad core you’ll want to make sure they don’t break any of our officially supported plugins:

 1. Clone the [`docpad-extras` repository](https://github.com/bevry/docpad-extras) and `cd` into it
 1. Make your development DocPad instance available to the plugin runner (run `npm link docpad`)